-Metrotown has experienced significant growth over the decades since the adoption of the 1977 Plan.
+Metrotown has experienced significant growth in the decades since the adoption of the 1977 Plan.
 It has matured and the physical landscape has changed considerably.
-New development, in accordance with the 1977 Plan, has changed Kingsway and areas around transit and SkyTrain from automobile-oriented commercial and low intensity residential uses to a dynamic walkable, transit-oriented mixed use community that is served by parks, civic facilities, amenities, and numerous commercial and business enterprises.
-A fundamental change to the area came through the introduction of the Expo SkyTrain line, which has had a significant impact in terms of accessibility to the core and the surrounding communities.
-A Plan update will integrate these physical changes with a new land use framework.
+New development, in accordance with the 1977 Plan, has changed Kingsway and areas around transit and SkyTrain from automobile-oriented commercial and low intensity residential uses, to a dynamic walkable, transit-oriented mixed-use community that is served by parks, civic facilities, amenities, and numerous commercial and business enterprises.
+A fundamental change to the area came with the introduction of the Expo SkyTrain line, which has had a significant impact in terms of accessibility to the core and the surrounding communities.
+A Plan update will integrate these physical changes with a new land use framework to guide the development of Metrotown into the future.